Licence Checker England

 When does mandatory HMO licensing apply?

-Mandatory HMO licensing usually applies in England where five or more people live in the property, they form two or more households, and they share facilities.
+Mandatory HMO licensing usually applies in England where five or more people live in the property, they form two or more separate households, and they share facilities.
+It applies regardless of the number of storeys.
 Local additional HMO licensing can also cover smaller shared properties in some council areas.

-How do I check if an HMO already has a licence?
+How do I check if a property already has an HMO licence?

 Identify the council area, then check the council's public HMO or property licensing register if one is available.
-If the register is not searchable online, contact the council housing or private rented sector team and ask them to confirm the property address.
+Where the register is not searchable online, contact the council housing or private rented sector team and ask them to confirm the address.
+The council source should always be treated as the source of truth.

 Work through the HMO questions